🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Seasonal swaps: In summer, add SPF and aloe; in winter, lip balm and hand cream.

-Bottom line: A thoughtful welcome basket isn’t about spending big—it’s about anticipating little needs with a personal touch.
-Pick a few ideas that match your guest and your style, and keep a stash ready for surprise visits.
-Your guest room will officially be the one everyone raves about—fair warning.
+A thoughtful welcome basket isn’t about spending big.
+It’s about anticipating little needs with a personal touch.
+Pick a few of these guest room welcome basket ideas that match your guest and your style, and keep a stash ready for surprise visits.
+Your guest room will quietly become the one everyone raves about.
+Happy nesting!

 FAQ

-Guest room welcome basket ideas usually include snacks, water, basic toiletries, and one or two comfort items.
+A guest room welcome basket usually includes snacks, water, basic toiletries, and one or two comfort items like socks or an eye mask.
 The goal is to cover small needs without overwhelming the space.

 They are not required, but welcome baskets make guests feel considered and relaxed.
 Even a small basket can improve the overall guest experience.